+Other early workhouses in the area included one on Blackburn Road at Padiham and another on Haggate in Briercliffe.
 In 1777, a parliamentary report recorded parish workhouses in operation in Colne (for up to 17 inmates) and Barnby with Habergham (50 inmates).
-Workhouses also operated on Royle Road in Burnley, and on the Blackburn Road at Padiham.

 The Burnley Poor Law Union formally came into being on 20th January 1837.
 Its operation was overseen by an elected Board of Guardians, 33 in number, representing its 26 constituent parishes and townships as listed below (figures in brackets indicate numbers of Guardians if more than one):

 County of Lancaster: Altham, Barley with Wheatley Booth, Barrowford Booth, Briercliffe with Entwistle, Burnley (3), Cliviger, Colne (3), Dunnockshaw, Foulridge, Goldshaw Booth, Habergham Eaves, Hapton, Higham with West Close Booth, Hughouses, Huncoat, Ightenhill Park, Old Laund Booth, Great and Little Marsden (2), Padiham (2); Reedly Hollows, Filley Close, and New laund Booth; Rough Lee, Read, Simonstone, Trawden, Wheatley Carr, Worsthorn with Hurstwood.

 The population falling within the Union at the 1831 census had been 48,017 with parishes and townships ranging in size from from Dunnockshaw (population 46) to Colne (8,080) and Burnely itself (7,551).

 Initially, the Burnley Union continued using existing workhouse accommodation on Royle Road in Burnley, and at Padiham.
 In 1847, the Poor Law Commissioners record the union's two workhouses as having a total capacity of up to 310 inmates.